-(Nightlife, tourist, sightseeing, art, shopping)
+Nightlife, tourist, sightseeing, art, shopping)

-The area is immediately adjacent to Milan historical center, within the second oldest ‘growth-ring’ of the city.
-The entire district offers hundreds of distinctive architectural features, with many historical buildings and churches waiting to be discovered, especially towards the district's northern side.
+The area is immediately adjacent to Milan historic center, within the second oldest ‘growth-ring’ of the city, and offers hundreds of distinctive architectural features, historic buildings and churches, especially towards the district’s northern side.

 When staying in Navigli, don’t miss a walk along Naviglio Grande until ‘VicoloLavandai’.
 This narrow road is where Italian grand-grandmothers used to do the laundry in the open-air, using water from the canal.
 It is still perfectly preserved: a postcard from a bygone age.

-Navigli’s nightlife has been Milan’s favorite since a few generations.
-If you stay in this area and plan to enjoy some of the happy-hour and partying, do not worry about the car: Navigli is well-served by Milan public transports with late-runs, taxis, and green line (M2) Metro station ‘Porta Genova’.
+Navigli’s nightlife has been Milan’s favourite for a several generations.
+If you stay in this area and plan to enjoy happy hour and partying, do not worry about a car: Navigli is well-served by Milan public transports with late-runs, taxis, and green line (M2) Metro station ‘Porta Genova’.

 City Life (Fiera)

 (Business trip, luxury accommodations, sightseeing, shopping, first time visitors, with a car, family, couples, solo travellers)

-CityLife with its surroundings is a modern, eco-friendly, high-end district that rose on what used to be Milan’s Trade Fair.
-Whilst some of the newest buildings are still under construction, CityLife is already a great place to stay to experience Milan’s avant-garde eco-architecture and lifestyle.
+CityLife and its surroundings is a modern, eco-friendly, high-end district that rose on what used to be Milan’s Trade Fair.
+While some of its newest buildings are still under construction, CityLife is already a great place to stay in order to experience Milan’s avant-garde eco-architecture and lifestyle.

-CityLife’s green heart is a 170.000mt2 park, thought to be open to all citizens and integrated with a network of pedestrian walks and bicycle lanes.
-Car access is restricted and limited to underground ways and car parking, and the area is well-served with public transports and the lilac (M5) Metro line.
+CityLife’s green heart is a 170.000 square metres park, open to all and integrated with a network of pedestrian walks and bicycle lanes.
+Car access is limited to underground throughways and car parks, and the area is well-served with public transport and the lilac (M5) Metro line.

 Some of the world’s greatest contemporary architects designed CityLife’s buildings.
 Two skyscrapers - Isozaki tower (nicknamed ‘ilDritto’, the Straight) and Hadid tower (‘lo Storto’, the Twisted) - and a third one soon to be completed - Libeskind tower (‘ilCurvo’ - the Curved) overlook the area.
 Beautiful residential complexes and shopping centres complement these designer high rises.

-The skyscrapers, the new residential complexes, as well as many other buildings in the area sport high-tech features and environmentally sustainable solutions.
+The skyscrapers, the new residential complexes, as well as many other buildings in the area integrate high-tech and environmentally sustainable features.